 After Snapper House, we settled down for the night and had some much needed relaxtion time before turning in for the night as the next day had a full schedule ahead for us.
 We ended up passing out in the tepee despite the loud party like atmosphere and the music heard from a bar down the street.
 I guess we were tired!

-Surprisingly the bed was pretty comfy but we were still tired.
-We got up the next morning and began to pack our backpacks for our adventure to The Arenal Volcano National Park.
+Surprisingly, the bed was pretty comfy but we were still tired from traveling.
+We rubbed out our sleepy eyes and began to pack our backpacks for our adventure to The Arenal Volcano National Park.
 The national park was just 20 minutes outside of La Fortuna.
 We paid the $15 per person entry fee and ended up being the second car in the parking lot.
 Awesome!
 I love getting to places earlier to beat the crowds.
 The weather was a bit overcast and the sun wasn’t shining but we were glad we weren’t going to be sweating through our shirts.
 The hike began with a rather flat path surrounded by two story high grass, bamboo and brush.
 As the brush grew higher and higher and our surroundings become more and more dense, we were soon near the base of the Arenal Volcano.

 Our guide at the park entrance told us that we couldn’t get lost as long as we stayed on the path.
-Going off the path is very much prohibited, so don’t go off the path anyways.
+If you’re coming to Arenal Volcano National Park, don’t go off the path, just don’t.
 While it’ tempting to venture, you really dont know what kind of poisonous plants or venomous snakes you’ll run into.
 Like this guy!

 No joke I tell you, our little yellow friend was only five feet from the walking path.
 Using my Panasonic G85 and my trusty 45-150mm zoom lens made this picture and videos no problem.
 Moral of the story, a good reason to stay on the path, certainly.
 Keep your eyes out!